 Awarded to students in their final year for completing the doctoral dissertation

 New Mexico Graduate Scholars Award for Tuition and Fees

 Eligibility open to New Mexico residents, preferably with demonstrated financial need

 Political Science graduate students should submit a two-page written proposal explaining your research project, how the funds will support the project, and a budget for the total request.
-To be considered for awards for the 2016-2017 academic year, apply no later than 5:00 p.m. on April 15, 2016.
+Application materials should be sent to Department Administrator Marliss McGarvey.

 Dylan Balch-Lindsay Graduate Memorial Fellowship